The Call for Proposals for the 2025 Annual Conference

 Description: Roundtable Presentations will provide an opportunity for researchers and participants to engage in scholarly dialogue.
 Researchers will not deliver a paper, but they will summarize their research in order to prompt discussion.
 The bulk of the presentation will consist of a discussion between the researchers and the other participants.

 Format: 40 minutes will be provided for roundtables where there will be multiple tables with one person presenting at each, and participants will be free to explore various tables within the time limit.
 Presenters should engage in scholarly dialogue with participants and may provide handouts.
-This format is purposefully more interactive than a paper presentation, projectors and screens will not be provided for roundtable presentations.
+As this format is purposefully more interactive than a paper presentation, projectors and screens will not be provided for roundtable presentations.

-Evaluation Criteria: Roundtable Presentations will be evaluated on: (a) the significance of the topic/issue/problem to the field; (b) clarity of objectives and intended outcomes of the session; (c) potential for stimulating scholarly discussion; (d) originality; and (e) methods planned to engage participants.
+Evaluation Criteria: Roundtable Presentations will be evaluated on: (a) the significance of the topic/issue/problem to the field; (b) clarity of objectives and intended outcomes of

 Birds of a Feather Session